-Task Reference From each node that would be a part of the Oracle cluster, verify access to the database on shared disks. , ,
+Task Reference From each node that would be a part of the Oracle cluster, verify access to the database on shared disks.
+See "Verifying access to the Oracle database" on page 61.

 Installation tasks for \$ORACLE HOME on local disks